A to Z Guide On How To Migrate From WooCommerce To Shopify

 - Try placing some orders

-Read the checklist for detailed instruction!
+Read the checklist for detailed instructions!

 Currently, PageFly and LitExtension are cooperating so that we can bring you, our customers, the best experience when building your business with Shopify.
-Therefore, if you are PageFly users, you can enjoy 20% OFF for LitExtension services.
+Therefore, if you are a PageFly user, you can enjoy 20% OFF for LitExtension services.
 Contact us for the discount code if you are planning to make a switch to Shopify!